 - Symptoms present in only about 20% of cases and include a rash, itching, headache, and muscle and joint pain.

-- Consequences of infection include Guillain-Barré syndrome, an autoimmune, neurological complication.
+- Consequences of infection include Guillain-Barré syndrome, which is an autoimmune, neurological complication.
 Infection during pregnancy is strongly associated with congenital malformations in the fetus.

 - Prevention includes wearing long sleeves and long pants as well as using personal protective measures against mosquito bites.
 Additional measures are necessary for pregnant women or those trying to conceive, including:

 - Not traveling to the most severely affected areas